 Now paint on the eyes to increase the weight until the eyes aren’t floating anymore.

 To check out the result, reset the view by pressing numpad 1 and press Alt (or Option) + R to reset the rotation of the Head bone.
 The eyes are now correctly connected to the head.

 With the basic weight painting done, it’s time to add some details.

 Accessories in this context are objects that are attached to the character but aren’t a part of its body.
 This section discusses two ways of attaching objects: to the model itself and as a separate, reusable object that connects to a bone.

 The former is a simple hat, and the latter is a weapon for the character to hold.

-Before continuing, press Z to jump out of wireframe mode and press A, then Alt (or Option) + R to reset the rotation of all bones.
+Before continuing, press A two times followed by Alt (or Option) + R to reset the rotation of all bones.

 Editing the Character